-To discover each tool's "official" name, hover the mouse pointer over a tool for a few seconds, and a Tool Tip will appear, telling you the name of that tool.
-If the Tool Tips don't display, make sure that the Tool Tips pop-up menu is set to Normal or Fast in the Interface pane of the Preferences dialog box (choose InDesign Preferences Interface [光]).
+To discover each tool's "official" name, hover the mouse pointer over a tool for a few seconds, and a tool tip will appear (see Figure 1-2), telling you the name of that tool.
+If the tool tips don't display, make sure that the Tool Tips pop-up menu is set to Normal or Fast in the Interface pane of the Preferences dialog box (choose InDesign Preferences Interface [\mathbb{K}+K] or Edit Preferences Interface [Ctrl+K]).

-InDesign gives you one - and only one - tool for each specific job.
-The Tools panel includes tools for creating and manipulating the objects that make up your designs.
+Tools panel includes tools for creating and manipulating the objects that make up your designs.
 The tools in the Tools panel are similar to those in other Adobe products (such as Photoshop, Illustrator, and Dreamweaver).
-I cover what each tool does in the following sections.